demirantay/notebook/web-development/level-1/django/mozilla-django-notes.md

 *Note: Django refers to this organisation as the "Model View Template(MVT)" architecture.
 It has many similarities to the more familiar "Model View Controller(MVC) architercture.*

+The core elements of every dynamic web applications are urls, views, models and templates.
+Yet, django provides us much more than just the basic core elements, such as :

+- Forms: Used to collect data from the user.
+- User authentcation and permissions: To secure your site.
+- Caching: Your pages does not get re-rendered unless if you want to.
+- Administration site: django provides a fine admin panel with felixabilty to change the panel.
+- Serialising data: django makes it easy to serialise your data to serve as XML or JSON

+---

+##